dsuruagy/LiLSpring/springmvc/README.md

 * Add message properties files for different locales on classpath
 * Define key-value properties for labels and error messages
 * Use Spring tags to resolve keys

+### Locale Resolution with Interceptors
+* _CookieLocaleResolver_, _SessionLocaleResolver_
+* Add _CookieLocaleResolver_ to enable the resolution through a cookie
+* Add _LocaleChangeInterceptor_ to intercept language parameter passed as query parameter